hungsu/digital_garden/src/site/notes/Gear/TrimUI Smart Pro.md

 Of all the cheap handhelds of 2024, this has the biggest and best screen: 4.96" 1280 × 720p.
 This is perhaps a bit of a waste since this device is intended to play classic games that have a 4:3 ratio, but I have also enjoyed playing some newer widescreen games on it such as [[Videogames/Dust an Elysian Tale\|Dust: An Elysian Tale]] and [[Videogames/Balatro (2024)\|Balatro (2024)]].

 The *Allwinner A133P 1.8GHz CPU* is a bit of a problem.
-This unusual CPU is so odd that the company Allwinner has not provided 32bit binaries for it.
+This unusual [[Unsorted/ARM architecture\|ARM architecture]] CPU is so odd that the company Allwinner has not provided 32bit binaries for it.
 This means many Portmaster games do not work on it.

 Has quite meagre specifications:
--
 - 1GB DDR4 RAM.
 Together these have prevented me from running more demanding emulators and games, such as Hyper Light Drifter and a lot of Nintendo 64 games like Super Smash Bros 64.
 - 5000mAh battery, which lasts me around 2 hours